HCPC Research Fellowship and Travel Award

 About the Hawaiʻi Congressional Papers Collection

 The Hawaiʻi Congressional Papers Collection (HCPC), established in 1998, encompasses the papers of many of Hawaiʻi’s post-statehood members of Congress.
-Collections that are currently open for research are the papers of Representative Neil Abercrombie, Senator Hiram Fong, Representative Thomas Gill, Senator Daniel Inouye, Senator Spark Matsunaga, and Representative Patricia Saiki.
+Collections that are currently open for research are the papers of Representative Neil Abercrombie, Senator Hiram Fong, Representative Thomas Gill, Senator Daniel Inouye, Senator Spark Matsunaga, Representative Patricia Saiki, and Representative Mark Takai.
 In addition to documenting significant national and international events, these collections are critical to understanding the development of Hawaiʻi from statehood to the present day.

-About the Hawaiʻi Congressional Papers Collection Graduate Student Research Fellowship
+About the Hawaiʻi Congressional Papers Collection Research Fellowship and Travel Award

 - give an informal talk about their research to librarians, students, and other interested parties within one year of receiving the fellowship